 The security industry pulled me in when I joined Intersect Alliance, and I’ve enjoyed the challenge ever since.
-I recently spent a year cleaning infected websites, which was a great way to be exposed to the realities of WordPress security and malware, and am now working on Wordfence and other awesome security tools for WordPress.
+I recently spent a year cleaning infected websites, which was a great way to be exposed to the realities of WordPress security and malware, and worked for a few years with the team at Wordfence, who make awesome security tools for WordPress.
 One of the reasons for switching my blog over to WordPress (apart from testing) is to try and set up a successful Content Security Policy for WordPress, which sounds like a fun, if a bit crazy, challenge!

 The most direct way to contact me is via email: [email protected]